 Year in which benefit chargeable

-Liability on the director arises for the tax year in which the person who failed to deduct the PAYE tax accounts for it to the Inland Revenue (Section 223(4)).
-But there are two exceptions to this rule:
+Liability on the director arises for the tax year in which the person who failed to deduct the PAYE tax accounts for it to HMRC (Section 223(4)).
+But there are 2 exceptions to this rule:

-- Firstly, if by the time the person who failed to deduct PAYE tax accounts for it to the Inland Revenue the director’s employment has ceased, the charge is to be made for the year in which the employment ended (Section 223(5))
+- Firstly, if by the time the person who failed to deduct PAYE tax accounts for it to HMRC the director’s employment has ceased, the charge is to be made for the year in which the employment ended (section 223(5))

-- Secondly, no charge for any year is to be made if the director had died before that person accounts for the tax to the Inland Revenue (Section 223(6)(a)).
+- Secondly, no charge for any year is to be made if the director had died before that person accounts for the tax to HMRC (section 223(6)(a)).

 See EIM11800 onwards where the failure to deduct tax is in respect of a readily convertible asset.